zaheer037/job-posting/README.md

 This project demonstrates a secure job posting application with features like OTP verification and dynamic job management.
 Feel free to fork the repository, add features, or report any issues.
 Thank you for checking out the Job Posting Application!

 ---

-This README can be modified based on your specific deployment details and project specifics.
-Be sure to include the actual live link when it's ready.